-Earthdata Search Client provides users with the capability to search data holdings within EOSDIS by temporal or spatial dimensions.
+Earthdata Search provides users with the capability to search data holdings within EOSDIS by temporal or spatial dimensions.
 Spatial information is entered either by inputting coordinates or drawing a defined geographic region of interest on the provided map via a polygon tool.
 Once the time or area of interest is defined, results can be further filtered by features, archive center, project, platform, instrument, sensor, 2D coordinate name, processing level, and a variety of keyword levels.
 Also available is the option to view the orbital track of the satellite that procured the data, among several other specialty features.

-Earthdata permits user searches of EOSDIS data holdings via specialized Earth Science disciplines.
+Earthdata Search permits user searches of EOSDIS data holdings via specialized Earth science disciplines.
 The initial search requires choosing between atmosphere data, calibrated and solar radiance data, cryosphere data, human dimension data, land data, and ocean data.
 Next, the user can select a category of available measurements in the chosen discipline, and then continue to filter through the topic and dataset levels.

 Looking for a fun project?
 Are you interested in developing your own client to integrate with smartphones, GPSs, wearable devices, tablets, and the like?
 If yes, you have come to the right place.